ga-wdi-quizzes/week-04/README.md

 ### Question #8

-Write the following function twice in both Vanilla JS and in jQuery.

-The function will add an event listener that alerts a user "Great Job on Quiz 4!", when a button with a class of "submit-quiz" is clicked.
+Once in Vanilla JS, and once in jQuery, write a function that adds an event listener for when a button with a class of "submit-quiz" is clicked.
+The event alerts a user "Great Job on Quiz 4!".

 Your Answer:
 ```js